----Access to Supplementary Standards-Aligned Instructional Materials, Supplies, and Resources (Action 2.9)
+Access to Supplementary Standards-Aligned Instructional Materials, Supplies, and Resources (Action 2.9)

 Multiple parent groups and other stakeholders in our district have indicated that low-income students experience unique challenges that can create a huge barrier to succeed in school.
 Many of them, for example, do not have the means to purchase desired school supplies and/or class materials to work from home.
 Others have limited access to academic support in their households, while others come with limited language proficiency levels.
-Oftentimes, the core curriculum is too complex, and these students benefit from supplementary materials beyond the core curriculum that will help them build schema and better understand and access complex and rigorous grade-level content.
+Oftentimes, the core curriculum is too complex, and these students need supplementary materials that will help them build schema and better understand and access complex and rigorous grade-level content.